abertrand13/267-final-project/README.md

 Once connected, the application grabs a set of frames (RGB + depth) from the camera, and transmits them over separate sockets to the node server.
 This transfer is on the order of 1MB per set of frames, so future users should take care to ensure that the network and memory subsystem is capable of handling this load.

 We include a base64 encoding library for debugging purposes.
 Base64 maps byte-representable data (0-255) into 64 ASCII characters that are universally available.
 If users have issues with connecting or viewing the stream of data, it is recommended to use the base64 library and convert the raw stream into a string.
 The data can be decoded at the destination.
 This is inherently slow, however, and should be used only as a debugging tool.

+The test executable will stream one frame of RGB and one frame of depth to the browser.
+The RGB image is a simple gradient, with the pixel value equal to the index modulo 255.
+The depth image will occlude the Waddle Dee at the bottom of the screen.

 ### Node Server